Look out on familiar places

 There is no legal requirement in the UK to use a funeral director.
 The professionals are there to support you and help you achieve what you want to do.
 A good funeral director will provide the help and support you need when you need it.

 What’s to stop people from building on the land?

 Use of the land is restricted to natural burials by covenants contained in its 99-year lease.
-Beyond that, the burial ground is an integral part of the Traherne Estate and will continue to provide land for grazing and hay-making when the lease expires.
+Beyond that, the burial ground is an integral part of the Forbes Estate and will continue to be when the lease expires.

 Can we buy a double plot?

 Burial and interment plots are single-depth, and double-plots are side-by-side.